amitsaha/website2bin/README.md

 ## Learn more

-Checkout the [presentation](./presentation) at GopherCon 2021 ligtnight talks Day 3.
+Checkout the [presentation](./presentation) at GopherCon 2021 lightning talks Day 3.
 I tried to make the slides accessible using Microsoft Powerpoint's suggestions (.PPTX file).

 A [video](https://youtu.be/XnPHI6cCL7E?t=10222) of the talk is also available now.

+I have described how I took the idea that this tool implements to write a server which serves the content on https://practicalgobook.net in a [blog post](https://practicalgobook.net/posts/practicalgobook_net/).

 ## Limitations